Mitigating Economic and/or Geopolitical Risks in Sensitive Research Projects - Government of Ontario

 Overview

-In Ontario, applications for funding programs delivered through the Ministry of Colleges and Universities (MCU ), are subject to specific research security requirements.
+In Ontario, applications for funding programs delivered through the Ministry of Colleges, Universities, Research Excellence and Security (MCURES), are subject to specific research security requirements.
 The programs include the following.

 • Ontario Research Fund-Research Excellence (ORF-RE)